martiansideofthemoon/style-transfer-paraphrase/README.md

-# Appendix, Source Code and Data Samples
+# Appendix, Data Samples, Style Transferred Outputs and Source Code

-This is a part of the supplementary material accompanying our EMNLP 2020 submission ("<title>").
+This is the README of the supplementary material accompanying our EMNLP 2020 submission ("Reformulating Unsupervised Style Transfer as Paraphrase Generation").
+If you are looking at the data file, read **Dataset Samples** and **Style Transferred Outputs**.
+If you are referring to the source code, look at **Source Code**.

 ## Appendix